 Principle Investigator: Prof. Songbin Gong

 His research primarily focuses on design and implementation of radio frequency microsystems, components, and subsystems for reconfigurable RF front ends.
 In addition, his research explores hybrid microsystems based on the integration of MEMS devices with photonics or circuits for signal processing and sensing.
-Dr. Gong is a recipient of the 2014 Defense Advanced Research Projects Agency Young Faculty Award and the 2017 NASA Early Career Faculty Award.
-Along with his students and postdocs, he received the Best Paper Award from the 2017 IEEE International Frequency Control Symposium and won the 2nd place in the Best Paper Competition from the 2018 IEEE International Microwave Symposium.
-He has been a guest editor for the special issue on RF-MEMS in the Journal of Micromechanics and Microengineering, and 2018 IFCS Special Issue of the Transactions of the Ultrasonics, Ferroelectrics and Frequency Control (T-UFFC).
-He has also been a Technical Committee Member of MTT-21 RF-MEMS of the IEEE Microwave Theory and Techniques Society, International Frequency Control Symposium, and International Electron Devices Meeting.
+He is a recipient of the 2014 Defense Advanced Research Projects Agency Young Faculty Award, the 2017 NASA Early Career Faculty Award, and 2019 UIUC College of Engineer Dean’s Award for Excellence in Research.
+Along with his students and postdocs, he received the Best Paper Awards from the 2017 and 2019 IEEE International Frequency Control Symposium, the 2018 International Ultrasonics Symposium, and won 2nd place in Best Paper Competition at the 2018 IEEE International Microwave Symposium.
+He is a Technical Committee Member of MTT-21 RF-MEMS of the IEEE Microwave Theory and Techniques Society, International Frequency Control Symposium, and International Electron Devices Meeting, and currently serves as the Chair of MTT TC2 and TC 21, and an associate editor for T-UFFC.